 If you’re looking for a new boiler and aren’t quite sure where to start, our guide to Glow-Worm boilers and the best alternatives is going to help you out.

 Below we’ll cover Glow-Worm prices, warranties, reviews, and how they stack up when compared directly to Worcester.

 Since 2001, they’ve been owned by one of the most reputable boiler brands in the UK; Vaillant.
-But, there’s no doubting that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.
+But, there’s no doubt that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.

-Typically, they’ll be in the low-mid range, when compared directly with a brand like Worcester Bosch or Baxi.
+Typically, they’ll be in the low-mid range when compared directly with a brand like Worcester Bosch or Baxi.

 The fact is, the boiler makes up around 50% of the installation cost.
 So, if it fails, it’s not simply a case of buying a new boiler, you’re paying for labour all over again.